jadeyen10/norm-takehome-fullstack/README.md

 - **DocumentService**: Reads `docs/laws.pdf` with fitz, splits text by headings, and returns LlamaIndex `Document` objects.
 - **QdrantService**: In-memory Qdrant, LlamaIndex `Settings` for LLM/embeddings, `CitationQueryEngine` with `similarity_top_k=self.k` for retrieval and cited answers.
 The service uses Ollama embeddings and for the LLM due to its free tier.
+- **Frontend** Single lightweight input page with submission and display for query, response, citationns.